 Step 2: Begin using ParishSOFT to record all transactions beginning with April.

 Converting April 1 and need Jan-Mar monthly totals for comparison data

 Step 1: Enter the beginning balance using the ending balance from your prior accounting system.
 If you have checks that need to be voided in your previous system you should do that prior to running your reports from your prior system.

 Enter outstanding checks and deposits as pseudo transactions.

-Step 2: Entering Summary Data: From your old system, run trial balance or other report that would show the MTD activity for January, for February, and for March.
+Step 2: Entering Summary Data: From your old system, run trial balance or another report that would show the MTD activity for January, for February, and for March.
 Enter each month's net change with a journal entry.

 Because you are entering summary data you will need to back out any outstanding checks or deposits and enter them in as live transactions.
 This will allow you to reconcile your bank account.

 Step 3: Continue entering summary data as shown in step 2 until you get to the month you are entering live data.
-In this example you will enter summary data for January, February, and March.
+In this example, you will enter summary data for January, February, and March.
 Live data will begin in April.